josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 13. Select **Register**.

-14. It will take a minute or two to register.
+14. It can take up to a minute or two to register.
 If it takes more than a couple of minutes, and the screen does not respond or returns an error message, close the screen by selecting the **Cancel** button.

 15. The next screen will be New Integration Runtime (Self-hosted) Node.
 Select Finish.